dblock/code.dblock.org/_posts/2011/2011-03-30-a-rake-task-for-copying-data-between-amazon-s3-buckets.markdown

 end
 {% endhighlight %}

 My first implementation used the S3 bucket object, which turned out to be very slow.
 The enumeration with S3Interface takes roughly 30 seconds per 1000 items, cool.
-The rest is easy: we’ll walk the source hash, copy any new or changed items and then walk the target hash to delete any old items.
+The rest is easy: we'll walk the source hash, copy any new or changed items and then walk the target hash to delete any old items.

-Here’s the full Rake task.
+Here's the full Rake task.
 Edit your bucket names and run _rake s3:sync:production:to_staging_.

 {% highlight ruby %}
 require 'logger'